 Students get to put their hands in cool soil, dig through the rich earth, smell aromatic plants, and taste the literal fruits of their labor.
 A garden is one of those unique school projects that integrates multiple lessons.

-When you grow food in a school garden it reduces the “food miles.”
-Food miles are the distance food travels from the time its produced until it reaches the consumer.
+When you grow food in a school garden, it reduces the “food miles.”
+Food miles are the distance food travels from the time it's produced until it reaches the consumer.
 Gardening saves on the fossil fuels and energy used to transport the fruits and vegetables to their destination and reduces the number of trucks on the road that ship food to the grocery stores.

 Gardening acts as a relaxation activity.
 It has been shown to have significant effects on mental well-being as it can reduce stress, depression, anxiety, and bring about a general sense of enjoyment.
-In cases where community gardens have been created, they’ve even been shown to strengthen family bonds.
+In cases where community gardens have been created, they’ve been shown to strengthen family bonds.

 School gardens can be as simple or as complicated as you want them to be, but there are a few rules of thumb that apply regardless of what level of garden you create.

 Check out the Texas Department of Agriculture’s information on garden-based learning.
 The USDA also has some resources available on school gardens.
+If you are more interested in creating a wildflower garden instead of a traditional garden, check out the Growing Wildflowers at School blog.